 Don’t forget to pack an umbrella (or a raincoat) and stay dry when those infamous showers begin to fall!
-At the very least, check the weather forecast on the BBC before you leave the house every day.
+At the very least, check the weather forecast before you leave your hotel or Airbnb.

 29.)
 You can dine with a Damien Hirst cow floating above you

-Head to the legendary Tram Shed restaurant by Mark Hix in Shoreditch, where you’ll not only get to eat some of the tastiest chicken known to man but you’ll be able to eat it all under a massive floating cow!
+Head to the legendary Tram Shed restaurant by Mark Hix in Shoreditch, where you’ll not only get to eat some of the tastiest chicken known to man but you’ll be able to eat it all under a massive floating cow.